-Donald Trump Reportedly Had A Secret Child With A Housekeeper
+New Report Claims Donald Trump Had A Secret Child With His Housekeeper

 The stories around President Donald Trump's alleged affairs gets wilder and wilder.
 An ex-doorman is now claiming that Donald Trump had a secret child with his housekeeper, according to an April 12 report from The Hill.
 Elite Daily reached out to the White House for comment on the report, but did not immediately receive a reply.